 - Workers fought defensive battles in the twentieth century as they still do today.
 But then, their defensive battles were part of an offensive struggle: workers sought to organize themselves into a labor movement, which was growing ever more powerful.
 This movement would sooner or later expropriate the expropriators in order to begin to build a society organized according to the needs and wants of workers themselves.

 - However, the post-1970s crisis of capitalism, which for many should have spelled its end, led to a deep crisis of the labor movement itself.
 Its project is no longer adequate to the conditions workers face.
 Most fundamentally, this is because of the decline of the centrality of industrial work in the economy.
 With the onset of deindustrialization and the decline in the manufacturing share of employment (which was itself one of the fundamental causes of the expansion of surplus populations), the industrial worker could no longer be seen as the leading edge of the class.
-In addition, due to rising levels of greenhouse gases, it is apparent that the vast industrial apparatus is not only creating the conditions of a better future – it is also destroying them.
+In addition, due to rising levels of greenhouse gases, it is apparent that the vast industrial apparatus is not only not creating the conditions of a better future – it is also destroying them.
 Most fundamentally of all, work itself is no longer experienced as central to most people’s identities.
 For most people (although not everyone), it no longer seems as if work could be fulfilling if only it was managed collectively by workers rather than by bosses.

 - At the same time, the decline of the workers’ identity revealed a multiplicity of other identities, organizing themselves in relation to struggles that had, until then, been more or less repressed.
 The resulting “new social movements” made it clear, in retrospect, to what extent the homogeneous working class was actually diverse in character.
 They have also established that revolution must involve more than the reorganization of the economy: it requires the abolition of gender, racial and national distinctions, and so on.
 But in the welter of emergent identities, each with their own sectional interests, it is unclear what exactly this revolution must be.
 For us, the surplus population is not a new revolutionary subject.
 Rather, it denotes a structural situation in which no fraction of the class can present itself as the revolutionary subject.